hzrd149/blossom/README.md

-# 🌸 Blossom - Blobs stored simply on mediaservers
+# 🌸 Blossom - Blobs stored simply on servers

 Blossom uses [nostr](https://github.com/nostr-protocol/nostr) public / private keys for identities.
 Users are expected to sign authorization events to prove their identity when interacting with servers